mlcommons/ck/README.md

 with the help of the community similar to SETI@home.

-We hope that the unified APIs and meta descriptions of such functional CK solutions will make it possible to understand [what is happening]( https://cknowledge.io/solution/demo-obj-detection-coco-tf-cpu-benchmark-linux-portable-workflows/#dependencies ) inside "black box" deep tech systems, integrate them with production and legacy systems, use them inside Docker and Kubernetes,
+We hope that the unified APIs and meta descriptions of such functional CK solutions will make it possible to better understand [what is happening]( https://cknowledge.io/solution/demo-obj-detection-coco-tf-cpu-benchmark-linux-portable-workflows/#dependencies ) inside "black box" deep tech systems, integrate them with production and legacy systems, use them inside Docker and Kubernetes,